 We find that most home loan applications take 4 – 6 weeks to approve.
 There will generally be another 1-2 weeks added at the end of the process while you wait for the bank to complete the valuation.

 Bank Finance Surcharge

-To allow us to negotiate with the banks and modify the payment terms we do have to include a bank finance surcharge with the price of your home.
-This surcharge, which is normally about 1% of the value of your home, will cover the cost of Westbuilt providing debtor finance for the home while in the factory.
+To allow us to negotiate with the banks and modify the payment terms, we do have to include a bank finance surcharge with the price of your home.
+This surcharge, which is usually about 1% of the value of your home, will cover the cost of Westbuilt providing debtor finance for the home while in the factory.